 Ambrosio envisioned a digital version of Divine Comedy for his course on Dante and the Christian Imagination that would allow students to create personalized annotated versions of the poem.

-Inspired by medieval illuminated manuscripts, he turned to CNDLS, which ultimately helped him create MyDante, which teaches contemplative reading through a combination of digital tools and pedagogical resources.
+Inspired by medieval illuminated manuscripts, he turned to CNDLS, which ultimately helped him create MyDante, a digital incarnation of the medieval illuminated manuscript, which teaches contemplative reading through a combination of digital tools and pedagogical resources.
 The site also acts as a guide to the poem.

 “We share with the edX consortium of universities a commitment to strengthening the on-campus experience for our students,” said Georgetown Provost Robert Groves.
 “By joining the best techniques in technology-enhanced learning with the important dialogue and discussion that happens face-to-face in the classroom, we hope to find the optimal blend where students can do their very best learning.”